 - Volunteer Park - Volunteer Park is the crown jewel of Seattle's park system and, as such, belongs more to the city as a whole than to the Hill.
 It is a sprawling, intermittently wooded park with multiple attractions.

 - P-Patches - P-Patches are small neighborhood vegetable gardens, entirely maintained by residents.
-The Hill currently has three P-Patches.
 Sign up for garden space at the kiosk in each P-Patch.

 Capitol Hill is served by numerous bus lines.
 A streetcar line runs in nearby First Hill and there's a light rail stop in the neighborhood, too, at 140 Broadway.
 The light rail is an increasingly good way to get around town or to the airport as stops are expanding.